samplchallenges/SAMPL7/README.md

 ### Physical property challenges on pK<sub>a</sub>, partitioning, and permeability

-We have a new set of SAMPL7 challenges focusing on pK<sub>a</sub>, partitioning, and permeability.
+We have a new SAMPL7 challenge focusing on pK<sub>a</sub>, partitioning, and (optionally) permeability.
 [The Ballatore group at UCSD](https://pharmacy.ucsd.edu/faculty/ballatore) is contributing a set of measured water-octanol log *P*, log *D*, and pK<sub>a</sub> values for 22 compounds.
 They also provide PAMPA permeability values they measured.

 pK<sub>a</sub> prediction will consist of predicting relative free energies between compound microstates.
 The partitioning prediction will focus on predicting the octanol-water partition coefficients.
 Our subsequent analysis will later combine participant-predicted pK<sub>a</sub> and log *P* values to obtain estimated distribution coefficients, which will also be compared against experimental values.
 Additionally, an optional PAMPA permeability prediction challenge will be run in parallel to the pK<sub>a</sub> and partition coefficient challenge.
 Participants may participate in this challenge additionally, separately, or not at all.